Sports in Hamilton, Ontario: Hockey

-There are 35 ice rinks in 27 arenas in the Greater Hamilton area including FirstOntario Centre, Dave Andreychuk Mountain Arena & Skating Centre, Pat Quinn Parkdale Arena, Mohawk 4 Ice Centre, (4 rinks) at Mohawk Sports Park and Chedoke Twin Pad Arena, (2-rinks), on the West mountain.
+There are 35 ice rinks in 27 arenas in the Greater Hamilton area including FirstOntario Centre, Dave Andreychuk Mountain Arena & Skating Centre, Pat Quinn Parkdale Arena, LIUNA 4 Ice Centre, (4 rinks) at Mohawk Sports Park and Chedoke Twin Pad Arena, (2-rinks), on the West mountain.

 A number of NHL hockey players have come from the Hamilton region over the years.
 Some of these include: